Steven D. Poulin

 Steven D. Poulin (born January 1, 1962) is a retired United States Coast Guard admiral who served as the 33rd Vice Commandant of the Coast Guard from 2022 to 2024.
 He most recently served as commander of the Coast Guard Atlantic Area and Coast Guard Defense Force East from 2020 to 2022.
-As Atlantic Area commander, he had operational control over Coast Guard missions covering the Rocky Mountains to the Arabian Gulf, covering 5 Coast Guard districts and 40 states.
+As Atlantic Area commander, he had operational control over Coast Guard missions covering the Rocky Mountains to the Persian Gulf, covering 5 Coast Guard districts and 40 states.
 He previously served as director of operations for the United States Southern Command, commander of the Coast Guard First District, and Judge Advocate General and Chief Counsel of the Coast Guard.

 In April 2022, Poulin was nominated for promotion to admiral and assignment as vice commandant of the Coast Guard, succeeding Linda L. Fagan.
 His nomination was sent to the United States Senate on April 7, 2022, and he was confirmed on May 11.